briankoser/sfc-listeners-guide/episodes/0200-the-sci-fi-christian-bicentennial-self-celebration-extravaganza.md

 Ben was nice and didn't put any Daniel and Koby episodes on the list.

-<q class="archivist">This list contains 1 "essential" and 3 "listens".
-For me, the worst episodes are the ones that are forgettable; the worst so far might be {% episodeLink 128 %}, an hour and a half feedback episode containing almost nothing of note.</q>
+{% arc %}This list contains 1 "essential" and 3 "listens".
+For me, the worst episodes are the ones that are forgettable; the worst so far might be {% episodeLink 128 %}, an hour and a half feedback episode containing almost nothing of note.{% endarc %}

 {% timeLink podcast_file_url, '43:58' %} Matt gives his salvation testimony, and it's the best evangelism message Ben has ever heard, and the best story he's ever heard